TomasTorsvik-work/esmvaltool_ipcc_node/README.md

-# Setup for woking with ESMValTool on the Nird-IPCC node
+# Working with ESMValTool on the Nird-IPCC node

 2020-06-26 : Current installed version of ESMValTool : 2.0.0b4